 Find the Right Fonts

 How can fonts be important?
 Newbies in the presentation-making world might not understand the power of typography.
-Custom presentation design experts at Presentation Geeks say that well-chosen fonts can sometimes be more crucial than images.
+Custom presentation design experts say that well-chosen fonts can sometimes be more crucial than images.

 It’s also important not to overdo the fonts.
 If you consider the fonts simple and boring and go over to something artsy like MS Word’s Algerian, you might lose your audience.
 Make sure the fonts are easy to read.
 Your audience should at all times be focused on your message instead of trying to figure out what’s written on your screen.